ocpi/ocpi/credentials.md

 TOKEN_A is given offline, after registration store the TOKEN_C which will be used in future exchanges.

+(In the sequence diagrams below we use relative paths as short resource identifiers to illustrate a point; please note that they should really be absolute URLs in any working implementation of OCPI)

 ![the OCPI registration process](data/registration-sequence.png)

 Due to its symmetric nature, the CPO and eMSP can be swapped in the registration sequence.